AM2H-Development/nginx-reverse/README.md

 modify nginx.conf to your needs:
 * your "server_name" and port and if ssl:
-* copy cert and privkey to container (e.g. docker cp cert.pem theia_nginx_1:/etc/nginx/)
+* copy cert and privkey to container (e.g.):
+  * docker cp privkey1.pem nginx-reverse_nginx_1:/etc/nginx/)
+  * docker cp fullchain1.pem nginx-reverse_nginx_1:/etc/nginx/)

-open port for portainer, etc.
+open port for portainer on your router:
 * 9091 - HTTPS